 - Allows each baby to move on to solid foods at the right time and pace for her developing body, and ensures that primary milk feedings are not cut out too early

-- Decreases chances of become picky eaters and mealtime battles– because there will be less pressure on babies to eat, so less chance for meals to become a battleground
+- Decreases chances of becoming picky eaters and mealtime battles– because there will be less pressure on babies to eat, so less chance for meals to become a battleground

 - Encourages confidence at mealtimes and enjoyment of a wide range of food